Watch Again: ‘Victoria’ PBS Series Full Episodes On Demand [Video]

-Victoria is a period drama that begins in 1837 and follows the crowning of the teenage queen until her marriage to Prince Albert, currently airing on PBS Masterpiece.
+Victoria is a period drama that begins in 1837 and follows the crowning of the teenage queen until her marriage to Prince Albert currently airing on PBS Masterpiece.
 With a current IMDB rating of 8.3, the eight-hour series has been picked up for a second season and a 2017 Christmas special.
-If you haven’t watched Victoria or want to watch again, PBS has full episodes, online for free.
-Victoria Season 1 consists of seven episodes and PBS Passport members may watch the entire season, on demand with their accounts.
-Those watching on television or online will want to access the PBS live stream on Sundays as well as watch full episodes online and on demand.
+If you haven’t watched Victoria or want to watch again, PBS has full episodes online for free.
+Victoria Season 1 consists of seven episodes, and PBS Passport members may watch the entire season on demand with their accounts.
+Those watching on television or online will want to access the PBS live stream on Sundays, as well as watch full episodes online and on demand.

 You may watch Victoria Season 1, Episode 1 “Doll 123” until Jan.
 29, 2017, online free through the PBS Masterpiece site.